-- FlexCards are viewable on any device or channel, It can be deployed to mobile and customer portal
+- FlexCards are viewable on any device or channel; They can be deployed to mobile and customer portals.

-- Can be beginning and endpoint of customer interactions.
+- It can be the beginning and endpoint of customer interactions.

-- Can display data from multiple data sources and provide a summarized contextual information.
+- It can display data from multiple data sources and provide summarized contextual information.

-- Built with WYSIWG editor with drag and drop elements – editor allows you to edit the layout and CSS styles.
+- Built with a WYSIWYG editor with drag-and-drop elements – the editor allows you to edit the layout and CSS styles.

 - Adjust the width of any element along a 12-column horizontal grid